 In my American kitchen today, we’re quarantined at home due to the pandemic, and can’t go to the gym.
 So, consider the constant stirring of the ube mixture on the stove-top as your arm exercise for the day.
 Or have other family members take turns with you with the stirring.
 It can be a fun process in the kitchen.

 The sweet, almond-like flavor of ube or purple yam combined with the fragrance of coconut milk defines the taste of this sticky rice cake.
-In no time, you can put together a luscious, and vibrant-colored treat for the Easter table.
+In no time, you can put together a luscious, and vibrant-colored treat for the dessert table.
 Or do it any time your family craves the richness of Pinoy kakanins.
 Be safe out there, folks!

 - Large, heavy stockpot: 6 to 8 quarts